specialmoves/coding-standards-front-end/README.md

 ##HTML

 * Use Polygot Markup with the following emphasis:
-	* Use XHTML compliant Boolean attributes e.g. <input type="text" required="required" />.
+	* Use XHTML compliant Boolean attributes e.g. &lt;input type="text" required="required" /&gt;.
 	* Use double quotation marks for attributes.
-	* Use the minimized tag syntax, with a space before the closing slash, for void elements, e.g. <br />.
+	* Use the minimized tag syntax, with a space before the closing slash, for void elements, e.g. &lt;br /&gt;.
 *Use consistent line breaks:
 	*Add line breaks only between sibling sectioning elements & ARIA landmark roles.
 	*Place inline tags on the same line.